Enhancing Boolean networks with continuous logical operators and edge tuning: Conclusion

 \section{Conclusion}

-Owing to the use of fuzzy operators, the simulations performed with the example show that the proposed logic-based modeling is able to produce continuous results while remaining qualitative.
-This allows qualitative variables to be more finely valued than with discrete approaches, such as Boolean networks, by taking into account all the possible levels of what is modeled.
-Moreover, thanks to the additional features \textit{edge reactivity} and \textit{edge weakening} attributed to each edge of the network, it is possible to tune in speed and strength the interactions taking place in the modeled biological network according to knowledge about them.
+Owing to the use of the logical operators taken from fuzzy logic, the simulations performed with the example show that the proposed logic-based modeling formalism is able to produce continuous results while remaining qualitative.
+This allows qualitative variables to be more finely valued than with discrete approaches, such as Boolean networks, by taking into account all the possible levels.
+Moreover, thanks to the additional features \textit{edge reactivity} and \textit{edge weakening} attributed to each edge of the network, it is possible to tune in speed and strength the interactions taking place in the modeled biological system according to knowledge about them.
 This is expected to take into account that some interactions can be weaker or slower relative to other ones and therefore to be more realistic in their qualitative modeling.

 These enhancements should enable to incorporate more knowledge, notably about biological processes, and to obtain more accurate results.
 In exchange, they require the parameters controlling how the signal flows in the edges to be valued.
 These parameters are intended to be qualitative, that is parameters whose the valuation is knowledge-based, by opposition to quantitative parameters whose the valuation is data-based.
 In other words, qualitative parameters translate qualitative information, an information which should be easier to obtain than the quantitative one.
 Indeed, quantitative models require their parameters to be valued by data obtained through experimental measurements.
 However, due to experimental limitations, such measurements can be challenging.
 Qualitative information is easier to obtain but at the cost of being qualitative, as its name indicates.

-This is the well-known trade-off between what is wished and what is obtainable.
+A little of stochasticity on the two additional features \textit{edge reactivity} and \textit{edge weakening} is also realized through the random selection of their value in specified intervals followed by replication and superposition of the produced results.
+This stochasticity, although very rudimentary, constitutes a line of improvement which should yield more realism because events taking place in biological systems are themselves subjected to stochasticity \cite{szekely2014stochastic,buiatti2013randomness,ullah2010stochastic,shahrezaei2008stochastic,kurakin2005stochastic}.